Adult contemporary music: Christmas music

 Boney M., The Carpenters, Nat King Cole, Perry Como, Bing Crosby, Percy Faith, Mannheim Steamroller, Dean Martin, Johnny Mathis, Trans-Siberian Orchestra, and Andy Williams – many of whom would never be played on these stations during the rest of the year.

-These Christmas music marathons typically start a few weeks before Thanksgiving Day and end after Christmas Day, or sometimes extending to New Year's Day.
+These Christmas music marathons typically start a few weeks before or the day after Thanksgiving Day and end after Christmas Day, or sometimes extending to New Year's Day.
 Afterwards, the stations usually resume their normal music fare.
 Several stations begin the holiday format much earlier, at the beginning of November especially after Halloween.
 The roots of this tradition can be traced back to the beautiful music and easy listening stations of the 1960s and 1970s.